Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

+Overall, pseudo-image-based methods in point-based radar point cloud processing involve the transformation of radar point clouds into radar pseudo-images, which are then processed using image-based techniques.
+These methods utilize innovative approaches such as spatial attention mechanisms, adaptive feature fusion based on measurement entropy, and frustum-based radar association to enhance the accuracy and robustness of detection results.

-Apart from projecting radar point clouds onto the camera plane and transforming them into pseudo-images, some researchers extract features directly from 3D radar point clouds to complement the image features.
+\textbf{Voxel-based Methods:} Apart from projecting radar point clouds onto the camera plane and transforming them into pseudo-images, some researchers extract features directly from 3D radar point clouds to complement the image features.
 This approach exploits the rich information from the radar point clouds, but requires more sophisticated processing techniques to handle the high-dimensional and unstructured nature of the data.
 In GRIF Net \cite{kim2020grif}, an FPN \cite{lin2017feature} and a Sparse Block Network (SBNet) \cite{ren2018sbnet} are used as radar backbones to achieve superior performance with low computational resources.
 Specifically, in point cloud processing, GRIF Net converts point clouds into voxels.
 As the point clouds are sparse and most voxels are empty, it leverages SBNet to convolve only on masked areas, avoiding ineffective blank areas.
 In the fusion module, RoI features from image and radar feature maps are combined by convolutional MoE, demonstrating the effectiveness of radar sensors in detecting vehicles at longer distances than cameras.
+In LXL \cite{xiong2023lxl}, the 4D radar branch produces 3D radar occupancy grids that indicate the occupancy status of radar point clouds.
+These 3D radar occupancy grids are leveraged together with predicted image depth maps to assist in the transformation of image perspective features to the BEV domain.
+This integration method effectively aligns image features with radar BEV representations, enabling effective fusion with radar features.

+Above all, voxel-based methods in point-based radar point cloud processing extract features directly from 3D radar point clouds.
+These methods utilize techniques such as voxelization, sparse convolution, and occupancy grids to handle the high-dimensional and unstructured nature of radar data.
+By integrating radar features with image features, these methods demonstrate improved performance in detecting vehicles, especially at longer distances and in scenarios where camera data may be limited.
+The voxel-based approach allows for effective fusion and alignment of information between radar and camera modalities.